-Q8.(a)-(f) It is important to let us know whether the applicant has remained in the same job, but reduced their hours or if they have changed jobs completely.

-Part 3 Complete Part 3 only if the applicant has died as a result of the injury/disease being claimed for.

-Qs 1- 6 A lump sum and/or allowance may be payable if the deceased applicant left a 'legal' spouse, civil partner, dependent children or a relative who was financially dependent on them when they died.
+- Q8.(a)-(f) It is important to let us know whether the applicant has remained in the same job, but reduced their hours or if they have changed jobs completely. - Q9.
+The Scheme's Regulations require that any damages or compensation in respect of the same injury or disease shall be deducted from any Permanent Injury Benefit that becomes payable, if the application is successful we will contact you for the details of the defending legal advisers. - Part 3 Complete Part 3 only if the applicant has died as a result of the injury/disease being claimed for. - Qs 1- 6 A lump sum and/or allowance may be payable if the deceased applicant left a 'legal' spouse, civil partner, dependent children or a relative who was financially dependent on them when they died.
 This can include parents, parents-in-law, siblings, children, stepchildren or grandchildren.
 If you are unsure whether the relative may qualify, tell us about them and we will investigate.